arshini-g/SER/README.md

 - Evaluating the model’s performance on a test dataset

 ## Features
-- **Audio Feature Extraction**: Uses Librosa for extracting Mel-Frequency Cepstral Coefficients (MFCCs).
+- **Audio Feature Extraction**: Used Librosa for extracting Mel-Frequency Cepstral Coefficients (MFCCs).
 - **Visualization**: Displays waveforms and spectrograms of audio samples for analysis.
 - **Model Training**: A CNN architecture is used for training and classification.
 - **Performance Evaluation**: Includes accuracy metrics and visualizations of training history.

 ## Dataset
-The script expects a dataset of labeled audio files representing various emotions.
-You may use publicly available datasets such as:
+The script uses various datasets of labeled audio files representing various emotions such as:
 - **RAVDESS**: Ryerson Audio-Visual Database of Emotional Speech and Song
 - **TESS**: Toronto Emotional Speech Set
 - **CREMA-D**: Crowd-sourced Emotional Multimodal Actors Dataset
 - **SAVEE**: Surrey Audio-Visual Expressed Emotion

 ## Requirements
-To run this project, you need the following Python packages:

 - Python 3.8+
 - NumPy
 - Pandas